minzen/rect-master/README.md

 # Project Rect-Master

 This is a simple guessing game built on ReactJS.
-The user is supposed to select one location of the provided one, where she thinks the photo has been shot at.
-The image is gradually revealed to the user.
-If the time runs out or the user answers incorrectly the game is ended.
+The user sees a photo on the screen - one at a time - and she is supposed to guess where (in which country) the shown photo has been shot.
+There are always three options to select from.
+The image is gradually revealed to the user as the reactangles residing on top of the image are removed.
+When the image is loaded, the game timer starts ticking and the user has to be quick to deliver the correct answer.
+If the time on the timer runs out or the user selects an incorrect option, the game is ended.

 ## Building and running